Consumers remedies for faulty digital content

-Dublin, Monday 10th June 2019 – A new EU legislative package aims to provide clear, up-to-date and harmonised rules ensuring that consumers in each Member State will, in the near future, be able to avail of certain remedies when digital content is faulty.
+Since 2019 a new EU legislative package provides clear, up-to-date and harmonised rules ensuring that consumers in each Member State will, in the near future, be able to avail of certain remedies when digital content is faulty.
 The burden of proof will also be extended from six months to one year for all goods (including digital content) found to be not in conformity.

 - Examples of how this new legislative package will help consumers can be found in this Digital Contracts factsheet provided by the European Commission.

 - Directive on certain aspects concerning contracts for the supply of digital content and digital services

 - Directive on certain aspects concerning contracts for the sale of goods, amending Regulation (EU) 2017/2394 and Directive 2009/22/EC, and repealing Directive 1999/44/EC.